Click for homepage

 Standard version

 The image below provides a quick overview of the features of the commercial Enigma K. The machine has a keyboard with 26 keys and a lamp panel with 26 lightbulbs, both of which are layed out in the order of a German typewriter (QWERTZ).
 The machine is powered by an internal 4.5V battery.
-At the top right is the power knob that allows selection between hell (bright), dkl (dim), aus (off) or Sammler (external power source).
-To its right are two power terminals.
+At the top right is the power knob, which allows selection between hell (bright), dkl (dim), aus (off) or Sammler (external power source).
+To its right are the external power terminals.

 The machine has four settable rotors, the leftmost of which is the reflector (Umkehrwalze, UKW).
 The other three are the cipher rotors, each of which has a single turnover notch.
 When typing, the rotors are driven by pawls and ratchets, resulting in an odometer-style movement.
 This is known as Enigma Stepping.
 Under certain circumstances, the middle rotor can make an addional step on two successive key-presses.
 This misfeature is known as the double stepping anomaly [3].